departmentfortransport/street-manager-docs/docs/_includes/api-documentation/v1/resource-guide.md

 ### Delegated Users
 {: .govuk-heading-s #delegated-users}

-All POST and PUT endpoints will contain two properties, internal_user_identifier and internal_user_name, these are intended to allow external systems to pass their internal users identifiers to Street Manager so that they are recorded against actions performed via the API (e.g. displaying the internal users name against a Street Manager comment).
+All POST and PUT endpoints will contain two properties, internal_user_identifier and internal_user_name.
+These are intended to allow external systems to pass their internal users identifiers to Street Manager so that they are recorded against actions performed via the API (e.g. displaying the internal users name against a Street Manager comment).
 {: .govuk-body}

 #### Create work endpoint